andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 ## Checkbox

-To add a checkbox control to a prototype, you need the `input` tag with `type="checkbox"` attribute and the `label` container:
+To add a checkbox control to a prototype, you need the `input` tag with the `type="checkbox"` attribute and the `label` container:

 ```html
 <input type="checkbox">